Monitor Confluent Platform Topics with USM

 Partitions: The number of partitions configured for the topic.

-Production: The current rate of data written to the topic (bytes/sec).
+Production: The rate of data written to the topic, in bytes per second.

-Consumption: The current rate of data read from the topic (bytes/sec).
+Consumption: The rate of data read from the topic, in bytes per second.

-Retained bytes: The total size of data stored in the topic’s logs.
+Retained bytes: The total size of data in the logs for the topic.

-Data contract: A link to view the schema and data rules associated with the topic.
+Data contract: A link to the schema and data rules for the topic.

 View individual topic details